stackai/stackai-vpc/README.md

 1. Navigate to the `stackend` folder.

-2. Copy the `.env.template` file and rename it as `.env` in the root folder of this project.
-Fill in the values for the missing variables.
+2. Fill in the values for the missing variables in the .env file.

 3. Open a terminal in **this folder** and run: